 Business leaders, advertising agencies and even Hollywood must be enlisted, a quid pro quo for government bail out of banks and corporations.
 Grassroots initiatives, such as the Transition Towns movement, could lead the way toward voluntary community efforts.
 A sophisticated, interactive, web-based program would inspire action and provide resources.
 Ratepayers should get full disclosure of the specific electric generating facilities used to produce their electricity.

-A series of challenging yet feasible targets should be set, with the ultimate goal – complete freedom from fossil fuel dependency – to be achieved by 2050.
-The federal government should take the lead by setting targets for federal facilities.
-Achievement of annual targets should be cause for public celebration.
+A series of challenging yet feasible targets should be set, with the ultimate goal—complete freedom from fossil fuel dependency — to be achieved by 2030.

-3. Current methods of underground storage are a danger to present and future generations.
-Any nuclear waste management strategy must be based on waste containers being stored aboveground and continuously monitored, and the containers must be retrievable and capable of being repackaged.
+- Current methods of underground storage are a danger to present and future generations.
+Any nuclear waste management strategy must be based on waste containers being stored above ground and continuously monitored, and the containers must be retrievable and capable of being repackaged.
 All such strategies must also minimize the transportation of wastes.

 We propose making spent reactor fuel and other high level wastes safer by vitrification at the site where it is produced or now stored.

-6. We call for independent, public-access radiation monitoring at all nuclear facilities.
+- We call for independent, public-access radiation monitoring at all nuclear facilities

 Massive subsidies to the auto and fossil fuel industries, as well as an unworkable approach by urban planners, maintain the auto's dominance of our cityscapes.
 The present-day approach of upgrading streets to accommodate increased traffic generates new traffic because access is now easier, and people will now take jobs further from their homes or purchase homes further from their jobs.
 Some people shift from public transit to private cars due to the trip time in cars being shorter.
 As patronage for public transit decreases, public transit loses funding, becomes less viable, and service deteriorates thus encouraging even more people to use their cars.